4l3xBB/Cyb3rBook/content/001 NOTES/IFS.md

 > [!INFO]-
 >
-> There're different types of shell expansion and they all occur in a set order after command has been splitted into tokens
+> There're different types of shell expansion and they all occur in a set order after command has been split into tokens
 >
 > Ordered from the first to the last:
 >